Bath curse tablets: Content

 All but one of the 130 Bath curse tablets concern the restitution of stolen goods and are a type of curse tablet known as "prayers for justice".
 The complained of thefts are generally of personal possessions from the baths such as jewellery, gemstones, money, household goods and especially clothing.
 Theft from public baths appears to have been a common problem as it was a well-known Roman literary stereotype and severe laws existed to punish the perpetrators.
 Most of the depositors of the tablets (the victims of the thefts) appear to have been from the lower social classes.

 The inscriptions generally follow the same formula, suggesting it was taken from a handbook: the stolen property is declared as having been transferred to a deity so that the loss becomes the deity’s loss; the suspect is named and, in 21 cases, so is the victim; the victim then asks the deity to visit afflictions on the thief (including death) not as a punishment but to induce the thief to hand the stolen items back.
 Once created, the tablets were later deposited by the victims in the spring that was sacred to the goddess Sulis Minerva herself.

 Examples

 The Bath Curse Tablets include several different texts, all with a similar goal.
 Some wish for the goddess to kill their offender, while others seek alternative forms of justice.
 A typical example reads:

-Solinus to the goddess Sulis Minerva.
-I give to your divinity and majesty [my] bathing tunic and cloak.
-Do not allow sleep or health to him who has done me wrong, whether man or woman or whether slave or free unless he reveals himself and brings those goods to your temple.

 The formula "whether man or woman or whether slave or free" is typical, and the following example is unusual in two respects.
 Firstly it adds the words "whether pagan or Christian" and secondly the text was written in reversed lettering:

-Whether pagan or Christian, whether man or woman, whether boy or girl, whether slave or free whoever has stolen from me, Annianus [son of] Matutina (?), six silver coins from my purse, you, Lady Goddess, are to exact [them] from him.
-If through some deceit he has given me...and do not give thus to him but reckon as (?) the blood of him who has invoked his upon me.